WENLU-W/WENLU-W.github.io/docs/_pages/service.md

 #### Journal Review

 - The Royal Society of Chemistry Digital Discovery
+- The Royal Society of Chemistry Analytical Methods
 - Springer Complex & Intelligent Systems (CAIS)
 - Springer Knowledge and Information Systems (KAIS)
 - IEEE Transactions on Knowledge and Data Engineering (TKDE)